khoek/RemoteBukkit/README.md

 * --help - Prints the help message.
 * --pefixlevel - Prefixes each output message with the log level.

+### Telnet Client (advanced)

+RemoteBukkit also supports telnet connections.
+Just connect to the normal server port as you would with the console or GUI clients and then supply the server's username and then password on separate lines.

+e.g.

+    $ telnet [hostname:ip]
+    user
+    pass

 ##Download
 The latest builds can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/).